jamesklausmeyer/SOC-Home-Lab/docs/NTP.md

 This document describes the setup of a lab NTP server using Chrony in a Docker container on a Debian host

 ## Architecture
-- **Chrony running inside a Docker container** to provide NTP services.
+- **Chrony running inside a Docker container** to provide NTP services
 - Container runs in **host network mode** and is granted `CAP_SYS_TIME` privileges to steer the host clock
 - Debian host time synchronization services (systemd-timesyncd or host Chrony) are disabled to prevent conflicts
-- Lab clients (pfSense, switches, APs, Windows desktops) point to this container for time synchronization
+- Lab clients (pfSense, switches, APs, trusted workstations) point to this container for time synchronization

 ## Installation and Configuration
 - Created a Chrony configuration file (`chrony.conf`) with: